Double Chocolate Chunk Cookies

 - The dough is a bit sticky, especially when you need to roll it into balls.

-- PRO-Tip: I found that damp palms helped minimized the sticking issue when rolling.
+- PRO-Tip: I found that damp palms helped minimize the sticking issue when rolling.
 Just repeat the dampening process as needed.

 - PRO-Tip: If you’re making these soft chocolate chip cookies for company or to give away, reserve some of the chocolate chips and press a few into the top of each cookie as they come out of the oven.
 This must be done while the cookies are still very warm.